verify-media/verify-client/example/README.md

   ```

 - ### publish:
-  Demonstrates a simple publish of asset on the protocol. <b>Note: this is a simple publish, and does not maintain the provenance and usage context of the asset</b>
+  Demonstrates a simple publish of content on the protocol. <b>Note: this is a simple publish, and does not maintain the provenance and usage context of the content</b>
   ```bash
   npm run publish
   ```

 - ### consume:
-  Demonstrates a simple consumption of asset from the protocol.
-Reads the asset details from chain and then from IPFS also decrypts the content and writes it to a file
+  Demonstrates a simple consumption of content from the protocol.
+Reads the content details from chain and then from IPFS also decrypts the content and writes it to a file
   ```bash
   npm run consume
   ```